besenleo/Sistema_Universitario/README.md

 ## An university system made in Java

 The main goal of this project is NOT to develop a system that has real world value.
-But to practice and use the knowledge that we obtain on the OOP classes, when trying to develop a system that can help administrate a fictional university named Universida Amazonia.
+But to practice and use the knowledge that we obtain on the classes of OOP, when trying to develop a system that can help administrate a fictional university named Universida Amazonia.

 Feel free to read and contribute with this code :D